JSpeedie/ESP32-Etch-a-Sketch/README.md

 ### Straight Lines

-The most challenging part of this project was getting the device to draw a perfectly horizontal or vertical lines.
+The most challenging part of this project was getting the device to draw perfectly horizontal or vertical lines.
 This is the expected behaviour when a user turns only one of the dials.
 With no noise filtering, the output from the ADC the potentiometers are connected to looks like this:

 https://github.com/JSpeedie/ESP32-Etch-a-Sketch/assets/11791739/db69f253-d8f8-4f31-abba-7b19f651e04a

-Of course this is not acceptable for this project and so the noise had to be mitigated.
+Of course this isn't acceptable for this project, and I had to mitigate the noise in some way.
+The first thing I tried was using the mean of a collection of samples taken each tick and combining that with a Moving Average filter.
-The first thing I tried was a using the mean of a collection of samples each tick and combining that with Moving Average filter.
-Taking 3 samples per tick and using the last 20 ticks for our moving average, we get a result that looks like this:
+Taking 3 samples per tick and using the means from the last 20 ticks for our moving average, we get a result that looks like this:

 https://github.com/JSpeedie/ESP32-Etch-a-Sketch/assets/11791739/b3a43953-420c-43f7-b8eb-649d14180485

-It's much, much better, but turning only one of the horizontal or vertical dials results in choppy lines that would be decorated with little spikes or deviations where the program had one moment calculated that the cursor should be on the adjacent line, and the next calculated that the first line was correct.
+It's much, much better, but turning only one of the horizontal or vertical dials results in choppy lines that are decorated with little spikes or deviations where the program had one moment calculated that the cursor should be on the adjacent line, and the next calculated that the first line was correct.
 Noise from the ADC/potentiometers is still causing cursor shakiness so more needs to be done.

 My next attempt was to take the median from a collection of samples taken each tick.
 The thinking here was that outliers in the samples of a given tick are likely noise, and in averaging the samples we aren't ignoring noise but merely reducing its impact.
 An improvement would be to ignore the outlier values by taking not the mean of the samples, but their median.
-On top of this, I kept the Moving Average filter, but changed in to be 5-point instead of 20-point.
+This led me to change the code to take the median rather than the mean and to put that through a 5-point Moving Average filter (down from 20-point).
 This results in cursor movement looking like this:

 https://github.com/JSpeedie/ESP32-Etch-a-Sketch/assets/11791739/7c6bf2ee-3b1b-474a-a1b1-549f72d5b65c

 Moving in the right direction!
 This was much closer to a 1 pixel wide vertical or horizontal line than the previous method, but it's still not where we want it.
 Further complicating things, while there are less points in the moving average calculation, the code I used here took 20 samples per tick (up from 3).
-So while the result was less cursor shakiness, it comes at the cost of significantly more samples and sorting the data so the median can be found.
-With so much sampling and calculating going on in this potential solution, I decided that whatever I tried next would have to be something beyond sampling or averaging.
+So while the result was less cursor shakiness, it comes at the cost of both significantly more samples as well as sorting the data so the median can be found.
+With so much sampling and calculating going on in this potential solution, I decided that whatever I tried next would have to be something beyond increasing the sampling or averaging.

 My final attempt came from the perspective that it was not necessarily noise that was causing cursor shakiness, but rather the game design I had used thus far.
 My thought was that no matter how much we reduce noise, there will always be hypersensitive, borderline positions for the potentiometers where if they rotate a tiny, tiny degree, the value will cross a threshold and the game will (correctly) move the cursor.
 For example, if, hypothetically, the "true" (i.e. noise free) value of our potentiometer at a given moment translates to the in